Soaring granite peaks. Red slick-rock arches. Turquoise-colored alpine lakes.

 A single state that embraces:

 You can come here to enjoy any of them.
 All of them.
-Or none of those listed.
-Just come to hang out.
+Or none of them.
+Many people come just to hang out.

 Within Utah’s borders lie all or parts of the Rocky Mountains, the Wasatch Mountains, the Great Basin, the Colorado Plateau, and the Mojave Desert.